fuhsjr00/bug.n/doc/Installing_and_running.md

 associated windows.
 If you want those application windows to be managed, you need to run bug.n with administrator privileges, too.
-You can set the option `Run this program as an administrator` on the 'Compatiblity' tab, section 'Privilege level' of the bug.n executable file properties.
+You can set the option `Run this program as an administrator` on the 'Compatibility' tab, section 'Privilege level' of the bug.n executable file properties.
 But if you also want to run bug.n when Windows starts, you will have to create a task in 'Task Scheduler'.